fietsknecht/minipos/README.md

 HiSoft BASIC 2.1 was released in 1991.
 In 1999 HiSoft released the additional ENCHANT library, which contains NETWORLD.
 An excellent online source for anything related to BASIC on Atari is <a href="https://docs.dev-docs.org/">https://docs.dev-docs.org</a>.
 Search for HiSoft and you will also find the (scanned) HiSoft BASIC manuals.
 <br>Since HiSoft BASIC is similar to QBASIC, it will be relatively easy to port the source to QBASIC (for DOS) of QB64 (for Windows/Linux).

+<b>Any questions?</b>
+Contact me by reporting an issue.
+I will get back to you soon.